Where's Waldo? (video game): Gameplay

 The player's goal is to help Waldo get to the Moon, by finding Waldo in various pictures in order to progress through the game.

 There are eight levels in the game.
 In the picture levels, the directional buttons control a magnifying glass and that must be placed over Waldo in order to "find" him and move to the next level and a new picture.
 In the easy and practice mode, the pictures are still images the size of the screen in the levels.
 In the Medium and Hard modes, the player has to scroll to the side to see the rest of the area, and Waldo will change color to make it more challenging to find him in the picture levels.

-In the Practice mode, there is no time limit, however only a select number of levels are open (the Train Station, Forest and Caves).
-The time limit for the other levels varies; On easy, the time limit is ten minutes, on medium, the time limit is seven minutes, and on hard, five minutes.
-Each time the game is played Waldo is moved to a new location in the scene.
+In the Practice mode, there is no time limit, but only a select number of levels are open (the Train Station, Forest and Caves).
+The time limit for the other levels varies based on difficulty setting; on easy, the time limit is 16 minutes, on medium, 11 minutes, and on hard, 7 minutes 40 seconds.
+If the player selects an incorrect location for Waldo, ten seconds is deducted from their time.

 Not all levels in the game have the same format of finding Waldo as in the other levels; in the cave level, the player must find Waldo in the dark.
-To help, Waldo will pop up briefly to give a clue where he is.
+To help, Waldo will pop up briefly to give a clue as to where he is.
 In the subway level, the player must go through a maze and collect Waldo and his dropped glasses in order to exit the stage.
 The player must also avoid the Wizard Whitebeard, who can quickly subtract time if the player lands on his spot.
 In the final level, the player must match three pictures of Waldo in order to get him to the Moon.

 Development

-Where's Waldo was programmed and designed by two Bethesda Softworks staff, Paul Coletta and Randy Linden, with the visuals done by Nancy Freeman; in an attempt to ease-up programming graphics using only character sets, Linden programmed a tool to draw bitmap graphics that would be converted into character sets that would be randomized every time the game was loaded up.
+Where's Waldo was programmed and designed by two Bethesda Softworks staff, Paul Coletta and Randy Linden, with the visuals done by Nancy Freeman.
+In an attempt to ease-up programming graphics using only character sets, Linden programmed a tool to draw bitmap graphics that would be converted into character sets that would be randomized every time the game was loaded up.